 Dear Madams and Sirs,

-We would like to hereby inform you of the principles and procedures in the processing of personal data, being conducted in accordance with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter the “GDPR”).
+We would like to hereby inform you of the principles and procedures in the processing of personal data and protecting user privacy, being conducted in accordance with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter the “GDPR”).

 The definition of the terms “Client”, “Application”, “Agreement” and “My Account” is set out in the General Terms and Conditions of the Use of the ATTENDANCE GIRITON System, which are available here: https://giriton.com/assets/giriton-terms-eng.pdf .